saurabharora90/saurabharora90.github.io/_posts/2020-02-26-cleaner-pull-request.md

 ### Automate Checking

 We explored two options for automating these checks for developers.
 We could either (1) use ktlint and Checkstyle Gradle Plugins add this to our CI or (2) use git hooks.
-We eventually decided to use git hooks because we felt this provided a faster turnaround and made sure that PR's coming in were already formatted, rather than relying on our CI to let us know if it wasn't.
+We eventually decided to use git hooks because we felt this provided a faster turnaround and made sure that PRs coming in were already formatted, rather than relying on our CI to let us know if it wasn't.

 We added pre-commit hooks for both checkstyle and ktlint, which would check the files being committed and run checks on them.
 Staying with our mantra of least configuration, the git hooks are checked into VCS into a `.githooks` folder.
 By default, githooks get added to `.git/hooks` folder but the `.git` folder is not checked into VCS.
 Hence we decided to change the [defaults](https://git-scm.com/docs/githooks).
 Once someone clones the repository, they need to run: